hstriepe/CapturePlay/MANUAL.md

   - **Visibility**: Controls follow the translucent title bar behavior - they appear when you hover over the window and disappear when the mouse moves away, except while recording, when they remain always visible
   - These controls can be disabled in Settings.

-**Note**: Ensure you have sufficient disk space.
+**Note**: Captures are stored in the current CapturePlay folder.
+Ensure you have sufficient disk space.
 Video files can be large, especially at high resolutions and frame rates.

 ### Opening Capture Folder

 **Open Capture Folder** (⌘O) opens the capture directory in Finder, where all captured images and videos are saved.

+Capture Folder Location:

+- By default, CapturePlay saves to Documents/CapturePlay in the CapturePlay Sandbox:
+   Library/Container/CapturePlay/Data/Documents/CapturePlay
+- You can use the browse option in Settings to choose any other folder

 ---